jacobbergdahl/limopola/README.md

 ## Set-up

 The project is very quick and easy to set-up.
-You can run LLMs in one of three ways:
+You can run LLMs in one of four ways:

 - Locally, by pointing to an already installed LLM on your machine or by installing one in this project (`npm run install-local-llm` to quickly download a default model).
 - Also locally, by serving an LLM through Ollama.
+- Locally, just using your web browser.
 - Remotely, by using a service provider such as OpenAI.

 ### Installation